codio/knowledge/source/instructors/authoring/guides/custom_button.rst

 Loading Scripts
 ---------------
 You should point your content page to a script file to load javascript scripts.

-You can do this from **Settings>Global>Scripts**.
+1. In Edit mode in the Guide click **Settings**.
+2. Select the **Global** tab in the Guide.
+3. Enter the location of your scripts in the **Scripts** area.

   .. image:: /img/guides/scripts.png